 Our brain depends on glucose, a form of sugar, as its primary source of energy.
 But excess sugar and glucose causes inflammation in the brain resulting in slowed cognitive function, and deficits in memory and attention.
 Neurogenesis slows or stops.

 “In fact, Alzheimer’s is now being called Diabetes Type 3.
-We treat many people with dementia and Alzheimer’s disease that has been accelerated by these diabetic type scenarios.
+Many people with dementia and Alzheimer’s disease have had their condition accelerated by these diabetic type scenarios.
 Getting your brain back can involve a lower carb diet and a weight loss strategy, as body fat is also pro-inflammatory.
 What may surprise some people is that white potatoes, white bread, and crisps are high-glycemic foods – they are more sugary than sugar!
 High-glycemic foods stall neurogenesis.”

 Intermittent fasting is an effective way to reduce overall calories.
 This would involve alternating cycles of fasting and eating and having alcohol-free days.
 Combined with a low GI diet (less refined carbohydrates and sugars), your brain will perform better for longer.
 A more extreme version is the Keto Diet, which can be done from time to time for a cognitive boost effect.